telehash/telehash-js/README.md

 # Router

-Telehash apps usually need one or more mesh routers to assist in establishing p2p links, there are some test ones in [links.json](links.json).
+Telehash apps usually need one or more mesh routers to assist in establishing p2p links.
 You can run your own router via `npm start`, manually via `node bin/router.js`, or just `router` if you did an `npm install -g`.
-The JSON object from the router output can be passed in to the `mesh.link({...})` function (shown below) or stored in your own `links.json`.
+The JSON object from the router output can be passed in to the `mesh.link({...})` function (shown below) or stored in your own `links.json` locally.

 # Library Interface